rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 first ``colcon`` call.
 For future builds, you can revert back to just using ``colcon build``.

-Note that the build directory name is ``ROS2``, not ``slicer_ros2_module``.
-You will see some CMake warnings mentioning that the module's name (``ROS2``) doesn't follow the ROS2 package naming convention.
-ROS2 expects all packages to use the "snake_case" naming convention but we decided to ignore this to follow the VTK/Slicer naming convention, i.e. "CamelCase".

 If the ``Slicer_DIR`` is not set properly (or you simply forgot), you should see the following error messages"